I Filed — Now What?

 Retaliation Is Illegal

 California Labor Code §1102.5, Government Code §12940(h), and federal law prohibit retaliation for reporting workplace concerns.
-Our platform creates a timestamped record that serves as evidence if retaliation occurs.
+The platform creates a timestamped record of communications.
+What the parties choose to do with that record is their decision and is best discussed with their own counsel.

 You Never Pay Anything

 Free for employees.
-Your employer covers the cost of the platform and mediation.
-There are no hidden fees, no cost per action, no payment ever required from you.
+Your employer covers the platform subscription.
+There are no hidden fees, no cost per action, and no payment ever required from you.